 So, Could This Be True?

 Every worldview has to be both internally consistent (measure up against itself) and externally consistent (measure up against the world it proposes to describe).
 The challenge for the Jehovah’s Witness religion appears to exist at both levels.
 There are a number of philosophical and theological questions exposing the internal contradictions of the worldview.
 For these reasons, the Jehovah’s Witness religion does not pass the test of internal and external examination.
+Every worldview has to be both internally and externally consistent.
+The challenge for the Jehovah’s Witness religion appears to exist at both levels.
+Click To Tweet

 For more information about the reliability of the New Testament gospels and the case for Christianity, please read Cold-Case Christianity: A Homicide Detective Investigates the Claims of the Gospels.
 This book teaches readers ten principles of cold-case investigations and applies these strategies to investigate the claims of the gospel authors.
 The book is accompanied by an eight-session Cold-Case Christianity DVD Set (and Participant’s Guide) to help individuals or small groups examine the evidence and make the case.